quantsingularity/Nexora/.github/readme/README.md

 ## Workflow Structure

 Currently, the Nexora project implements a single workflow file (`ci-cd.yml`) that handles the complete CI/CD process.
-This consolidated approach simplifies maintenance while providing comprehensive coverage for both backend and frontend components of the application.
+This consolidated approach simplifies maintenance while providing comprehensive coverage for both code and frontend components of the application.

 ## CI/CD Workflow